KeithCyrillDiaz/ALTA-CAPSTONE/backend/README.md

 These packages are used to streamline the development process and are not included in the production build.
 Install them with the following command:

-npm i body-parser colors compression cookie-parser cors dotenv express mongoose axios jsonwebtoken @google/generative-ai
+npm i body-parser colors compression cookie-parser cors dotenv express mongoose axios jsonwebtoken @google/generative-ai googleapis

 ### 3. Gemini API